Monday, August 9, 2021

 street parking next to trailhead

-The trail is a short 1.7 mile out and back loop with a gentle slope and only 305 feet of elevation gain.
-That makes it accessible for all ages and abilities.
-Most of the path runs straight until you reach the lookout loop along the shore.
+A 1.7 mile out and back loop with a gentle slope and only 305 feet of elevation gain makes for a family-friendly option you can't pass up no matter your skill level or age.
+Most of the path runs straight until you reach the lookout loop that follows the shore.
 To find it, take the small path on the left just before the restrooms.
-From there, the scenic loop offers benches, educational plaques, and some of the best views you will find around this part of the lake.
+Throughout the look, find benches, educational plaques, and some of the best views you will find around this part of the lake.

 I hiked this trail with my three little ones, ages two, five, and seven, during a hot part of the day.
 We took plenty of mini breaks in the shade along the way.
-My two year old needed a little help on the way down, so I carried him in my carrier, but everyone made it to the top.
+My two year old needed a little help on the way down, so I carried him in my carrier, but my other two made it to the top just fine on their own.

 When to Visit